SAGL Crop Protection Division

 These studies can be performed with or without OECD GLP compliance.

-Studies can also be conducted under ISO-17025 accreditation – (Active ingredient content and density part of ISO17025 flexible scope of accreditation).
+Studies can also be conducted under ISO-17025 accreditation – (Active ingredient content, density, and pH determinations forms part of ISO17025 flexible scope of accreditation).

 During these studies CIPAC (Collaborative International Pesticides Analytical Council) methods, In-house developed methods or methods received form our Sponsors are utilized.

 Sponsors may also request any of the parameters below for quality control purposes

 Physical & Chemical Tests

 Globally Harmonised System (GHS) for Packaging & Labelling